mdb/mdb.github.io/content/blog/2024-07-09-terraform-patterns-for-reuse-and-repeatability.md

 Overview:

 * create multiple, logical groupings of resources – each associated with its own, independent [Terraform state](https://developer.hashicorp.com/terraform/language/state) and name – from a single Terraform configuration
-* common use case: apply the same project configuration against multiple named environments, such as `dev`, `staging`, and `prod`
+* common use cases: apply the same project configuration multiple times against multiple named environments, such as `dev`, `staging`, and `prod`.
+Or: apply the same project configuration multiple times against multiple AWS regions, such as `us-east-1`, `us-west-2`, etc.
 * See [Scalable Terraform patterns: compound workspace names](/blog/scalable-terraform-patterns-compound-workspace-names/) and [Using Terraform workspaces](/blog/using-terraform-workspaces/) for more details.

 For example, consider a simple root module project with a single [terraform